Rule 43. Trust Accounts

 (c) Certificate of Compliance.
 Every active and affiliate member of the state bar shall on or before February 1 of each year file with the board a certificate certifying compliance with the provisions of this rule and ER 1.15 of the Arizona Rules of Professional Conduct, or that he or she is exempt from the provisions of this rule and ER 1.15.
 The certificate of compliance shall state as follows:

 I have read Rule 43, Rules of the Supreme Court, and ER 1.15, Arizona Rules of Professional Conduct, and certify that I am in compliance with the provisions thereof, or am exempt from such provisions as therein provided.

 Type or print name:

 As an alternative to filing a written certificate, the board may allow certification to be filed electronically in a method and form as approved by the board.

 1. Authority.
-The state bar shall evaluate all information coming to its attention by charge or otherwise indicating a possible violation of the trust account rules, and such information shall be treated and processed as is any other charge against a lawyer.
+The state bar shall evaluate all information coming to its attention by charge or otherwise indicating a possible violation of the trust account rules, and such information shall be treated and processed as is any other charge against a lawyer or legal paraprofessional.
 In addition to trust account examinations that shall be conducted based upon information coming to the bar's attention, the state bar may also conduct random trust account examinations of any member's trust account(s), in accordance with Guidelines developed by the Board of Governors and approved by the supreme court.

 2. Scope of Examination.
 The state bar may verify all funds, securities and other property held in trust by the member, and all related accounts, safe deposit boxes, and any other form of maintaining trust funds, securities or property, together with deposit slips, cancelled checks, and all other records pertaining to transactions concerning trust funds, securities and property.